 - 1. Write a java program to perform string functions using constructor. - 2.
 Write a java program to prepare a student mark statement using user defined package. - 3.
 Write a java program to prepare telephone bill using multiple inheritance. - 4.
-Write a program to explain the multithreading with the use of multiplication tables.
-Three threads must be defined and each one must create one multiplication table; they are 5 tables, 7 tables and 13 table.
-Illustrate thread priority and synchronization concept. - 5.
+Write a program to perform thread concept. - 5.
 Write a java program to illustrate String Tokenizer concept - 6.
-Write a program to perform Stack Operation . - 7.
+Write a program to perform Stack Operation. - 7.
 Write a program to perform Queue Operation. - 8.
-Write a program to create an applet and add the two integer values. - 9.
-Write a java program to create a frame with two buttons called father and mother.
-When we click the father button the name of the father, his age, designation must appear in the text field and address must in the text area.
-When we click mother similar details of mother appear. - 10.
-Write a java program to copy a content (byte) from one file to another. - 11.
-Write a java program to sort set elements using quick sort. - 12.
-Write a Java program to demonstrate the multiple selection list box. - 13.
-Write Java program to create a menu bar and pull down menus. - 14.
-Write a Java program to create a window when we press M/m the window displays Good Morning, A/a the window displays Good Afternoon, E/e the window displays Good Evening, N/n the window displays Good Night. - 15.
-Write a program to move different shapes (Circle, Ellipse, Square, Rectangle) according to the arrow key pressed. - 16.
-Write a program to implement linear and binary search to find the particular name in a list of names. - 17.
-Write a program to perform predefined exception and user defined exception.
+Write a program to implement linear and binary search to find the particular name in a list of names. - 9.
+Write a program to perform predefined exception and user defined exception. - 10.
+Write a program to create an applet and add the two integer values. - 11.
+Write a program to perform inventory control using AWT components.

+- 12. Write a java program to copy a content (byte) from one file to another. - 13.
+Write a java program to perform MouseEvent operations - 14.
+Write a Java program to demonstrate the multiple selection list box. - 15.
+Write Java program to create a menu bar and pull down menus. - 16.
+Write a Java program to create a window when we press M/m the window displays Good Morning, A/a the window displays Good Afternoon, E/e the window displays Good Evening, N/n the window displays Good Night. - 17.
+Write a program to move different shapes (Circle, Ellipse, Square, Rectangle) according to the arrow key pressed.

+Program1 Program2

+Particulars (Marks) (Marks)

+Algorithm 5 5

+Program Coding & Execution 15 15

+Modifications 5 5